-A: Yes, because it distributes weight on your chest wall, which helps you maintain proper posture and a more healthy skeletal and muscular structure.
+A: Yes, because it distributes weight on your chest wall, which helps you maintain proper posture and a healthier skeletal and muscular structure.

 Q: Are there products for women who have had a lumpectomy or reconstruction who are not symmetrical?

 A: Yes.
 Balance products are partial breast forms created for symmetry after partial breast loss due to lumpectomy, reconstruction, or a natural imbalance.

 Q: How is a balanced appearance achieved with a breast prosthetic?